 The Secretary of State for the Ministry of Housing, Communities and Local Government MP Robert Jenrick made a statement on 13 May 2020 about his intention to relax planning related conditions for construction operating times that may be restricted by conditions on planning permissions.

-The Government recognises that the construction industry needs to be able to adapt its normal practices.
+The government recognises that the construction industry needs to be able to adapt its normal practices.
 As part of this, temporary extensions to working hours may be required on some sites to facilitate safe working and allow tasks to be completed where social distancing can be challenging.
 Longer working hours may also be needed to help social distancing in the wider community, for instance by reducing pressure on public transport.
 It might be necessary to start work earlier in the day or work later in the evenings.

 However, many construction sites in England are subject to controls which restrict their hours of operation.
 These controls include planning conditions, which might directly restrict working hours or which might restrict working hours through a Construction Environmental Management Plan (CEMP).
 These conditions may be necessary, for example, to make the development acceptable to local residents and businesses who might otherwise suffer from traffic, noise and other local amenity issues.

-The changes are to be implemented with immediate effect.
 Local planning authorities are expected to take a swift and positive approach to requests from developers and site operators for greater flexibility around construction site working hours.
 This is to ensure that, where appropriate, planning conditions are not a barrier to allowing developers the flexibility necessary to facilitate the safe operation of construction sites during the response to the Covid-19 pandemic and to proceed at pace with work otherwise delayed.

 The National Planning Policy Framework already emphasises that planning enforcement is a discretionary activity and local planning authorities should act proportionately in responding to suspected breaches of planning control.
 Our enforcement policy already reflects this approach.

-Where only a short term or slight increase to working hours is required, the Government expects local planning authorities to consider the reason for the condition and to their legal obligations but not seek to undertake enforcement action unless it is absolutely necessary.
+Where only a short term or slight increase to working hours is required, the government expects local planning authorities to consider the reason for the condition and to their legal obligations but not seek to undertake enforcement action unless it is absolutely necessary.

 If you require longer term or more significant changes to working hours, you should contact us to get agreement on relaxations and where necessary temporarily amend a condition or a construction environmental management plan in the usual way.
 In doing so, it will be important for you to consider potential impacts and, where necessary, to put forward brief plans to manage concerns, drawing on existing good practice.
 In return, we should respond speedily and sympathetically and engage positively with applicants to find solutions.